ericmoritz/erl-twitterlinks/README.md

 # Twitter Link Processor

-This is an application that listens for tweets from your fire hose and publishes the links to delicious.
+This is an application that listens for tweets from your firehose and publishes the links to delicious.

 ## Architecture